open-contracting/software-development-handbook/docs/python/style_guide.rst

        "multiple sentences, do not break the line at punctuation."
    )

-If the string is long, it might be easier to edit in the form:
+However, in some cases, it might be easier to edit in the form:

 .. code-block:: python